intel-retail/rtsf-at-checkout-reference-design/docs_src/phases/phase1.md

 }
 ```

-## Using Event Simulator

-As an alternative to Postman collections for automating transaction baskets, the [Event Simulator](../rtsf_at_checkout_events/event_simulation.md) can be used to test and explore the example reference design until you feel comfortable with it.

-Be sure to have the event-reconciler logs open in a terminal window while running the simulator like you did when running the Postman Collections.

-## End Results
+## Summary

 You have successfully created a simulated reference design containing multiple sensors.
-At this point, you and are ready to integrate your own components to create your own Real Time Sensor Fusion for Loss Detection at Checkout solution.
+Your next step is to integrate your own components to create your own Real Time Sensor Fusion for Loss Detection at Checkout solution.